frothers/Frothers-FC/README.md

 ## Environment variables

-To separate the development and production _- aka build -_ stages, all gulp tasks run with a node environment variable named either `development` or `production`.
+To separate the development and production _- aka build -_ stages, all tasks run with a node environment variable named either `development` or `production`.

 You can access the environment variable inside the theme files with `getenv "NODE_ENV"`.
 See the following example for a conditional statement:

     {{ if eq (getenv "NODE_ENV") "development" }}You're in development!{{ end }}

 All tasks starting with _build_ set the environment variable to `production` - the other will set it to `development`.

-## Hooking up Forrestry

-- Push your clone to your own GitHub repository.
-- Create an account on Forestry.io.
-- Link your repo to your forestry account

 **Preview**
 *Todo*